 Disability Benefits For Camp Lejeune Servicemembers

-In order to qualify for disability benefits, the veteran must not have been dishonorably discharged from the military.
+To qualify for disability benefits, the veteran must not have been dishonorably discharged from the military.
 The following illnesses are eligible for disability benefits: Bladder cancer, kidney cancer, aplastic anemic and other myelodysplastic syndromes, liver cancer, multiple myeloma, Parkinson’s disease, and non-Hodgkin lymphoma.

 Contaminated Water at Camp Lejeune Linked to Cancer and Other Serious Medical Issues